WHAT IS CBD?

 CBD versus THC

 It’s important to note that while some people confuse CBD with THC (tetrahydrocannabinol), which is also found in the cannabis plant, the two are different.
-CBD is not psychoactive and does not cause the euphoric side effects commonly associated with THC.
+CBD is not intoxicating and does not cause the euphoric side effects commonly associated with THC.
 That means you can use CBD products without having to worry about THC causing any sort of reaction.

 While CBD and THC both bind to the CB-2 receptor, they interact with the CB-1 receptors in different ways.
 Because of its molecular structure, THC is able to bind directly with CB-1 receptors.
-When this bond is formed, the reaction creates signals that are sent to the brain, which results in the the psychoactive effects of "getting high."
-Research shows that CBD does not bond directly with CB-1 receptors*, and its presence can even negate the bond between THC and the CB-1 receptors, effectively neutralizing the psychoactive effects induced by THC.
+When this bond is formed, the reaction creates signals that are sent to the brain, which results in the the intoxicating effects of "getting high."
+Research shows that CBD does not bond directly with CB-1 receptors*, and its presence can even negate the bond between THC and the CB-1 receptors, effectively neutralizing the intoxicating effects induced by THC.

 Are Hemp and Marijuana the Same?